-Electric Agent/EFS
+Upgrading the Electric Agent/EFS

-- The Cluster Manager server and agent hosts must run the same version of Accelerator. - Ensure no builds are running before beginning an Electric Agent/EFS upgrade. - Do not run the installer from a directory path that contains spaces. - After agents on the grid are upgraded, they do not re-register with the Cluster Manager until a build runs.
-This means the Cluster Manager has old information about the agents and EFS (including outdated version information) until the next build runs and "wakes up" the agents.
-Initially, after an upgrade, the install log might show the upgrade has failed, but only until the next build is run.
+- The Cluster Manager server and agent hosts must run the same version of Accelerator. - After agents on the grid are upgraded, they do not re-register with the Cluster Manager until a build runs.
+This means that the Cluster Manager has old information about the agents and EFS (including outdated version information) until the next build runs and "wakes up" the agents.
+Initially, after an upgrade, the installation log might show that the upgrade failed, but only until the next build is run.

-Upgrading Electric Agent/EFS on Multiple Hosts Simultaneously ecclusterupgrade
+Upgrading Electric Agent/EFS on Multiple Hosts Simultaneously

-If you have used ecconfig to change the Cluster Manager/port any time after you initially ran the installer, you must manually update the Cluster Manager/port (where the agent hosts point to) in /opt/ecloud/install.props before running ecclusterupgrade.
+If you used ecconfig to change the Cluster Manager/port any time after you initially ran the installer, you must manually update the Cluster Manager/port (where the agent hosts point to) in /opt/ecloud/install.props before running ecclusterupgrade.

+- 1. Log in as root.

+- 2. Ensure that no builds are running.

-- 1. Copy the installer executable to the Cluster Manager machine to a location such as /var/tmp. - 2.
-On the Cluster Manager machine, run:
+- Copy the installer executable to the Cluster Manager machine to a location such as /var/tmp.

+Do not run the installer from a directory path that contains spaces.

+- 4. On the Cluster Manager machine, run: